Caroline Shaw: Career

+Shaw is a composer of contemporary classical music, violinist, and singer.
+She is a founding member of the vocal ensemble Roomful of Teeth, which formed in 2009.

 At 30, Shaw became the youngest recipient of the Pulitzer Prize for Music for her composition Partita for 8 Voices.
 The jury citation praised the composition as "a highly polished and inventive a cappella work uniquely embracing speech, whispers, sighs, murmurs, wordless melodies and novel vocal effects."
 The work comprises four movements inspired by baroque dance forms: Allemande, Sarabande, Courante and Passacaglia.
 A recording of the work was released by New Amsterdam Records on October 30, 2012, performed by the ensemble Roomful of Teeth (including Shaw).
 According to Steven Mackey, chair of the Department of Music at Princeton, this is the first Pulitzer Prize awarded to a member of the department.
 (Milton Babbitt was awarded a Pulitzer citation in 1982 for his life's work as a composer.)
 Shaw appeared as herself in season 4 of the Amazon Prime series Mozart in the Jungle, for a story line that involved a main character seeking to premiere her piece "Hi" in a competition for conductors.
 The piece was also played live at the series' release party, with Shaw conducting.

 Shaw is also known as a performing musician.
 She performs as violinist with the American Contemporary Music Ensemble (ACME) and as vocalist with Roomful of Teeth.
-As a performer, she has also worked with the Trinity Wall Street Choir, Alarm Will Sound, Attacca Quartet, Wordless Music Orchestra, Ensemble Signal, AXIOM, The Yehudim, Victoire, Opera Cabal, the Mark Morris Dance Group Ensemble, Hotel Elefant, the Oracle Hysterical, Red Light New Music, and Robert Mealy's Yale Baroque Ensemble.
+As a performer, she has also worked with the Trinity Wall Street Choir, Alarm Will Sound, Attacca Quartet, So Percussion, Wordless Music Orchestra, Ensemble Signal, AXIOM, The Yehudim, Victoire, Opera Cabal, the Mark Morris Dance Group Ensemble, Hotel Elefant, the Oracle Hysterical, Red Light New Music, and Robert Mealy's Yale Baroque Ensemble.

 Shaw was the musician in residence at Dumbarton Oaks during the fall of 2014, and was composer in residence with Music on Main in Vancouver, British Columbia, Canada through 2016, and she has said that The Evergreen was inspired by a particular tree in Bluffs Park, Galiano Island.

 Shaw's works have been performed by Roomful of Teeth, Sō Percussion, the Brentano String Quartet, yMusic, and the Brooklyn Youth Chorus.
 Shaw has been a Yale Baroque Ensemble fellow and a Rice University Goliard fellow.
 In 2016, the Baltimore Symphony Orchestra commissioned and premiered Shaw's The Baltimore Bomb as part of the orchestra's centennial celebration.